TheNewNormal/corectl/documentation/markdown/corectl_kill.md

 Halts one or more running CoreOS instances

 ```
-corectl kill [VMids]
+corectl kill [VMids] [flags]
 ```

 ### Options

 ```
   -a, --all    halts all running instances
+  -h, --help   help for kill
 ```

 ### Options inherited from parent commands